-All of this was altered, however, during the crisis in Kobani, which proved to be a significant turning point for AK Party support among Kurdish voters.
-Clashes between Syria's Democratic Union Party (PYD) and ISIS in the Syrian border town of Kobani generated a major crisis in Turkish domestic politics and foreign policy.
-Miscommunication between the government and the local population, as well as the successful use of this miscommunication by the HDP played an important role in the AK Party's loss of Kurdish votes.
+Kurdish votes.
 Although Turkey accepted more than 180 thousand refugees from Kobani in a matter of days and provided medical treatment to the wounded, Turkey was harshly criticized by Kurdish groups in the region for not providing enough support for the armed Kurdish groups protecting Kobani from the ISIS militants.
 For some, it was Turkey's decision not to intervene militarily and for others it was Turkey's unwillingness to provide military support for the armed Kurdish groups that generated discontent among the Kurds in the region.
 It was clear, however, the Kurds expected Turkey to "do more" to save Kobani.
-Turkey later allowed the passage of the Peshmerga forces from Northern Iraq to Kobani to fight against ISIS, but the absence of Turkish military action in support of PYD was interpreted by some segments of the local population as indirect support for ISIS.
+Turkey later allowed the passage of the Peshmerga forces from Northern Iraq to Kobani to fight against ISIS, but the absence of Turkish military action in support of PYD was interpreted by some segments of the local cant turning point for AK Party support among cratic Union Party (PYD) and ISIS in the Syrian border town of Kobani generated a major crisis in Turkish domestic politics and foreign policy.
+Miscommunication between the government and the local population, as well as the successful use of this miscommunication by the HDP played an important role in the AK Party's loss of population as indirect support for ISIS.
 With nationalism among the Kurds on the rise, many in the region saw President Erdogan's statements on the crisis, not as a description of the situation, but as his wish about the future of Kobani.
 In particular, the statement "Kobani may fall at any moment" (in a speech Erdogan was in fact criticizing the international lack of attention to the Syrian civil war and Kobani itself) was not well received.
 This was propagated in the region by some Kurdish groups as active support from the AK Party and President Erdogan to the ISIS forces.
 During the election campaign, the HDP, using the Kobani events to their advantage, targeted President Erdogan and portrayed him as anti-Kurdish in an effort to unite the Kurdish votes and rally anti-Erdogan groups under its' flag.
 The campaign message "We will not let you become President" was appealing to Kurds and other opposition groups who wished to see the AK Party lose power.

-As a result, the AK Party lost a significant number of Kurdish votes to the HDP in the June elections.
+All of this was altered, however, during the crisis in Kobani, which proved to be a signifielections.
 According to a post-election survey conducted by Konda, there was a 57% vote shift from the AK Party to the HDP.4 This is particularly obvious in the predominantly Kurdish cities of Turkey's southeastern and eastern regions.
 Kurdish nationalism, as a result of the conflict in Syria as well as repeated ISIS attacks in the Kurdish areas, became the most dominant force shaping voting behavior of the Kurds in Turkey.
 In previous election cycles, the more religious and conservative Kurdish groups in Turkey aligned with the AK Party instead of the Kurdish nationalists, however, due to the situation on the ground, the Kurdish ethnic identity appeared more consolidated and voters of the region preferred to align with Kurdish nationalists.
 Although some argue that the AK Party's election discourse is partly to blame for the electoral loss among the Kurds, the Kobani factor and the subsequent rise of Kurdish nationalism were the strongest factors in the shift of votes.